 top of page

-While swim programs have been cancelled this year due to a lifeguard shortage, general swim hours will run from 11am to 7pm, with a break for cleaning between 3pm and 4pm.
+General swim hours are from 11am to 7pm, including a break for cleaning between 3pm and 4pm.

 Here's where to find them all, from south to north: